Holy Crown of Hungary: Corona graeca

 In the arched frame on the back of the diadem Emperor Michael VII Doukas (1071–1078) is depicted.
 Below it to the left is the half-length picture of "Kon.
 Porphyrogennetos", this probably being either Emperor Michael's brother and co-emperor Konstantios Doukas or of his son and heir Constantine Doukas, both having been born in the purple.
 To the right there is a picture of the Hungarian King Géza I (1074–1077), with the Greek inscription: ΓΕΩΒΙΤΖΑϹ ΠΙΣΤΟϹ ΚΡΑΛΗϹ ΤΟΥΡΚΙΑϹ (Geōbitzas pistós králēs Tourkías, meaning "Géza I, faithful kralj of the land of the Turks").

 The contemporary Byzantine name for the Hungarians was "Turks", while the Hungarian branch of the Eastern Orthodox Church, under Constantinople's jurisdiction, was named the "Metropolitanate of Tourkia" (Hungary), and the head of this church was the "Metropolitan of Tourkia" (Hungary).
 As was customary in the hierarchy of the Byzantine state, clear differentiation is made between style of the emperors and that of the Hungarian king by using a hellenized form of the common South Slavic word for "king" (Kralj) for Géza.
 The saints and the Greek rulers have halos while Géza does not.
-The inscriptions of the emperors’ names are in red, while the Hungarian king's is in dark blue or black.
+The inscriptions of the emperors' names are in red, while the Hungarian king's is in dark blue or black.

 The enamel plaques on the circular band, the panel depicting Christ Pantokrator, and the picture of Emperor Michael were all affixed to the crown using different techniques.
 The picture of the emperor could not be attached to the rim in the same way as the Pantokrator picture on the front.
 The frame was folded upwards and the picture of the emperor was nailed to the edge.
 We can thus conclude that the picture of Michael VII was not originally designed for this crown, but was probably used first somewhere else.

-The corona graeca with its pointed and arched plaques is identical to the form of the crowns of the Byzantine empresses (Note: missing) – in other words it was a woman's crown.
+The corona graeca with its pointed and arched plaques is identical to the form of the crowns of the Byzantine empresses – in other words it was a woman's crown.
 It was given by Emperor Michael Dukas VII to King Géza's wife, known only as Synadene, around 1075.
 The gift was not a new crown, but rather an old crown designed for a woman that had to be selected from the Emperor's treasury and remodelled.
-The enamel pictures that become outdated were removed, since either represented earlier historical figures or were not appropriate for the Hungarian queen according to court protocol.
+The enamel pictures that become outdated were removed, since they either represented earlier historical figures or were not appropriate for the Hungarian queen according to court protocol.
 It was in this form that the crown was sent to Hungary.

 There is another view that the Géza depicted on the corona graeca is not King Géza I but St Stephen's father.
-This view is confirmed by the fact that Grand Prince Géza is depicted on the corona gracea without a crown, although carrying a royal sceptre.
+This view is confirmed by the fact that Grand Prince Géza is depicted on the corona graeca without a crown, although carrying a royal sceptre.